Last updated on July 7th, 2021 at 05:18 pm

 Please try this troubleshooting tip and confirm if it works for you too, using the comments section available below!

 Fact: iOS 14 doesn’t have a Settings option to enable/disable wireless MagSafe charging, so there’s no setting that you could tweak to make this work.
 Your only option is to contact Apple support and ask for help.
-If the problem is hardware related you will surly be offered a replacement unit, or asked to wait for a software update if this is caused by an iOS 14.3 bug.
+If the problem is hardware related you will surly be offered a replacement unit, or asked to wait for a software update.

 If your iPhone 12 Pro Max or iPhone 12 mini is also experiencing MagSafe charging problems, please use the comments section available below and share your feedback.
-We’re curious about how widespread this issue is.
-We also plan to use this topic to submit this feedback about this problem to Apple.
+We’re curious if this still is a widespread issue is!

 iPhone 12 Pro Max Not Charging Report